 This is free open source software.
 It can be used as an interface to both X-12-ARIMA and TRAMO-SEATS.

 One of the main features of Demetra+ is to normalise the two different methods and provide ease of use for national statistics institutes.
 For example, by using a common set of diagnostics and presentation.
-In the implemention of Demetra+, both X-12-ARIMA and TRAMO-SEATS have been rewritten so the outputs may be slightly different from the native versions.
-There is a planned Java implemention of Demetra+ scheduled for release at the end of 2012.
+In the implemention of Demetra+, X-12-ARIMA, X-13-ARIMA-SEATS and TRAMO-SEATS have been rewritten so the outputs may be slightly different from the native versions.
+There is also a Java implemention of Demetra+.

 |Responsible||Maintained by a group of academics|